flyfishjay/predicting_vc_with_neural_networks/README.md

 The analysis uses an Encoder, StandardScaler and train_test_split in order to preprocess the data.
 Three neural network models are then tested to see if anyone of these models does a better job at predicting the success of the venutre investment.
+All 3 models developed are saved down to a seperate folder.

 ## Technologies (pip list)
 This project uses Python 3.7